jpype-project/jpype/doc/userguide.rst

 an ``ImportError`` with diagnostics as to what went wrong.
 Errors include unable to find the class, unable to find a required dependency, and incorrect Java version.

+One important caveat when dealing with importing Java modules.
+Python always imports local directories as modules before calling the Java importer.
+So any directory named ``java``, ``com``, or ``org`` will hide corresponding Java package.
+We recommend against naming directories as ``java`` or top level domain.

 .. _JPackage: